 Another reason is a tradition under the Nguyễn Dynasty (1802-1945), where people with great merit to the royal family were awarded by being given the national family name.
 One example is general and official Nguyễn Huỳnh Đức, whose name originally was Huỳnh Tường Đức.

 The Nguyễn dynasty was also the last monarchy of Vietnam.
 Perhaps that’s why the descendants of the Nguyễn family didn’t have to change their last name to avoid the chase.
 So, in the end, the Nguyễn family name dominates the rest of the Vietnamese surnames in popularity.

 However, the question is, why hasn’t the Nguyễn surname become the subject of memes in its own homeland, where 39 million people have it?
 In addition to the popularity mentioned above, the following reasons have made the Nguyễn surname a cyber phenomenon in Western countries.

 In countries influenced by British culture, addressing by surname is common.

-When communicating in formal contexts, the speaker/writer calls the listener/reader with honorifics and surnames — “Mr. Smith” for example.
+When communicating in formal contexts, the speaker/writer calls the listener/reader by honorifics and surnames — “Mr. Smith,” for example.
 Whereas in Vietnam, we call someone by honorifics and the person’s full name.
 With the tradition of addressing by surnames, Westerners are easily confused when they meet too many Mr. and Mrs. Nguyễn(s) in the same area.

 In addition, according to the cross-race effect, it is easier to recognize the faces of people of the same race as us than people of other races.
 Due to this effect, Westerners have difficulty distinguishing Asians from each other.
 As a result, they think that the Nguyễn(s) all belong to the same family, as in the yearbook photo of the eight female students mentioned above.